Singulink/Singulink.IO.FileSystem/README.md

 ### About Singulink

-*Shameless plug*: We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
+We are a small team of engineers and designers dedicated to building beautiful, functional and well-engineered software solutions.
 We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

 This package is part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.